 You’ll need a good credit score and a steady income to qualify for a mortgage.
 You must also provide proof of your financial background, which the lender must know.
 You need to satisfy the lender by showing them your monthly income and debts, which is how they determine if you can easily afford the monthly mortgage payments.

-If you have significant debt obligations or low income, it may be challenging to qualify for a mortgage even if you have enough money saved up for down payment and closing costs.
-It is advisable to speak with a real estate agent in such circumstances who can assess your situation in particular and then advise you on how best to finance your new home’s purchase.
+If you have significant debt obligations or low income, it may be challenging to qualify for a mortgage, even if you have enough money saved up for a down payment and closing costs.
+Speaking with a real estate agent who can assess your situation and advise you on how best to finance your new home purchase is recommended.

 Make sure to have your finances in order.
 You’ll need to have a down payment and your credit score ready to go before you can qualify for a mortgage.

-There are risks associated with two mortgages.
+There are risks associated with having two mortgages.
+For example, you may end up owing more than your home is worth in case of property devaluation.
 However, it would help if you managed it with proper planning so that you don’t face harsh situations.
-Chances are you end up owing more than your home is worth in case of devaluation of the property.

 You can use a home equity line of credit (HELOC), which allows you to borrow up to the available amount if you still have your first mortgage and wish to be eligible for the next one.
-That can be helpful if you want to make a down payment on a new home and need some extra cash.
-It would help if you had a HELOC before putting your house for sale to use this option.
+This option can be helpful if you want to make a down payment on a new home and need extra cash.
+It would help if you had a HELOC before selling your house to use this option.

 Consider a bridge loan

 Your new house might be yours with the aid of a bridging loan.
 A bridge loan enables you to borrow up to 80% of the value of your home, which can help you reduce the amount of money you need to borrow to purchase a home.